 You may perform a long tap/click on a chord, separator bar, repeat sign or note marker to select the symbol.
 The selected symbol is displayed in grey.

 You may perform the long tap/click in an area without text or symbols and move towards the symbol you want to select.
 The symbol is automatically selected when you release the tap/click.

-A chord that has been added to the lyrics may be deleted in three ways:
+A chord that has been added to the lyrics may be deleted in four ways:

-On iOS you may press thespace bar of the on-screen keyboard and reposition the cursor by moving your finger in the desired direction.
-Move the cursor toward the chord from the right and release the spacebar once the beginning of the chord is reached.
-Then press the delete key to remove the chord.
+On iOS you may press the space bar of the on-screen keyboard and reposition the cursor by moving your finger in the desired direction:

 Use Song One's 'select & drop' procedure to reposition a specific symbol.